ipa320/RosTooling.github.io/docu/NewCommunicationObjects.md

         float64 pointing_angle_error
 ```

-Where , quite similar to ROS, the allowed element types are:
+Where, quite similar to ROS, the allowed element types are:

 - Primitives:
   - bool